NeuroDataDesign/LIDS/README.md

 ```

-THE FOLLOWING COMMANDS MUST BE RUN IN THE TOP DIRECTORY OF LIDS REPOSITORY, use the next command to navigate to LIDS directory:
+COMMANDS SPECIFIC TO AN OPERTAING SYSTEM (OS) MUST BE RUN IN THE TOP DIRECTORY OF LIDS REPOSITORY, use the next command to navigate to LIDS directory:

 ```
 cd LIDS